 - You need centralized SCADA across multiple fields and want a single platform to own the view.

 If those describe you, Ignition is not the problem.
 The question is which integrator and how deep to build out.
+This holds at 50 pads and 500.

 Where Ignition Gets Oversold